pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 Since the project was open-source and available on GitHub, it was decided that the group would also provide a documentation to the whole project, which was later decided would be available through GitHub Pages.
 Inside, the group would give an in-depth description of all components, and also a tutorial on how to clone, run, utilize and modify this project.

+To help with code documentation, the group used the Doxygen application, which was incorporated into the already existing guthub-pages documentation.
+This application generates a page of every VHDL file, giving a brief explanation of the purpose of that component, as well as explain every aspect of the entity, including generics, ports in and outs.

 ### Environment Tools

 #### Development Tools